American Housewife: Controversies

 In November 2017, the episode "Boo-Who?" featured character Taylor Otto dressed up as a "pregnant Norwalk prom girl", poking fun at the city of Norwalk, Connecticut, which borders the show's location of Westport.
-Before this incident, there were various other episodes in which Norwalk was mocked: The characters refused to swim in a Norwalk swimming pool, acting like the pool water was diseased because of Norwalk people; one of the children took bets on how many of the girlfriends of Norwalk's basketball team would be pregnant post season; and Oliver Otto used a neighbor's Hispanic housekeeper to alter flawed Polo shirts and sell them to Norwalk students, believing that no Westport resident would buy them; Oliver ended up earning a lot of money.
+Before this incident, there were various other episodes in which Norwalk was mocked: The characters refused to swim in a Norwalk swimming pool, acting like the pool water was diseased because of Norwalk people; one of the children took bets on how many of the girlfriends of Norwalk's basketball team would be pregnant post season; and Oliver Otto used a neighbor's Hispanic housekeeper to alter flawed Polo shirts and sell them to Norwalk students, believing that no Westport resident would buy them; Oliver ended up earning a significant amount of money.
 This brought condemnation from residents, school officials, and politicians of Norwalk.
-After a petition calling for the producers to stop "bullying" Norwalk garnered over 500 signatures and received media coverage, a Disney spokesperson released a statement saying "As a comedy, American Housewife isn’t intended to offend anyone.
+After a petition calling for the producers to stop "bullying" Norwalk garnered over 500 signatures and received media coverage, a Disney spokesperson released a statement saying "As a comedy, American Housewife isn't intended to offend anyone.
 We’ve heard the concerns of the people of Norwalk and have made the decision to omit any mentions of the city from future episodes".

 In November 2020, Carly Hughes revealed her departure from the series resulted from a toxic work environment.
 In a statement, Hughes said, "I made the decision to leave to protect myself from that type of discrimination.
-As a Black woman in entertainment, I feel the responsibility to stand up for what I deserve, what we all deserve — to be treated equally."
+As a Black woman in entertainment, I feel the responsibility to stand up for what I deserve, what we all deserve—to be treated equally."
 Allegations by Hughes and other crew members caused ABC to launch an investigation.
 Their findings resulted in creator Sarah Dunn no longer having an active producing role, Mark J. Greenberg stepping down as line producer, and showrunners Rick Wiener and Kenny Schwartz undergoing sensitivity training.